There are several ways to measure the height of potted and bagged frangipanis.

-The “wood height” is the measurement from the top of the soil at trunk to the top of the highest branch excluding the leaves.
+The “wood height” is the measurement from the top of the soil at the trunk to the top of the highest branch excluding the leaves and flowers.
+Even though the roots are a very important part of the frangipani, people often want to know how the frangipani will look AFTER it’s planted.

-The clearance height is the measurement from the bottom of the bag or pot to around 10cms above the highest crown.
-This is the height necessary to stand the frangipani upright in a trailer, truck, van or other vehicle without the crowns being damaged by the roof.
+The clearance height, or transportation height, is the measurement from the bottom of the bag or pot to around 10cms above the highest crown.
+This is the height necessary to stand the frangipani upright in a trailer, truck, van or other vehicle without the crowns being damaged by the ceiling.
 If the frangipani is too tall to stand upright, it’s possible to stand it on an angle and sometimes possible to lie them horizontally.